 The subject content details the knowledge, understanding and skills that students are expected to develop throughout the course of study.

-The subject content for A-level Drama and Theatre is divided into three components:
+The subject content for AS Drama and Theatre is divided into two components:

-- 1. Drama and theatre (page 11)

-- 2. Creating original drama (page 15)
+- 1. Interpreting drama (page 11) - 2.
+Process and performance (page 14)

-- 3. Making theatre (page 16)

 Guidance is also provided on the theatrical skills students will need to work on.